The Secretary of State was asked—

 The Department has processed an unprecedented number of claims during this period.
 We have put over £6.5 billion into our welfare system to support those who need it quickly.
-In terms of what the hon.
+As for what the hon.
 Lady defines as the five-week wait, nobody has to wait five weeks for a payment.
 An advance is available, usually within a couple of days, for those who need it.

 Covid-19 has had a huge impact on manufacturing, particularly the automotive and aviation industries.
 In Rotherham, McLaren and Rolls-Royce face redundancies.
 As well as universal credit, what package of support can the Minister put in place to help these highly skilled workers if job losses do come their way?

 Any job loss is regrettable, and the Department stands ready to support people who find themselves in that position.
-The £6.5 billion package included an increase to universal credit of over £1,000, a similar increase to the standard allowance for tax credits and an increase to the local housing allowance.
+The £6.5 billion package included an increase in universal credit of over £1,000, a similar increase in the standard allowance for tax credits and an increase in the local housing allowance.
 That is over and above measures such as the job retention scheme, the self-employment income support scheme, the £500 million hardship fund via local councils and the £63 million local welfare assistance fund.
 As the Chancellor said, we will do whatever it takes to support people through covid-19.

 Transition from Universal Credit to State Pension